Peter Chan: Continued success and advocacy (2010s–present)

 In 2009, Chan founded We Pictures, a production company aimed at supporting, producing and distributing films from a range of Chinese artists.
 That same year, he produced Teddy Chan's Bodyguards and Assassins, which won eight Hong Kong Film Awards, including Best Film.
 Chan's reputation was solidified when he was voted "the most valuable filmmaker" in a 2010 survey by the Hong Kong Trade Development Council.

 Chan's 2011 martial arts film Dragon premiered at the Cannes Film Festival, the only Chinese-language film in that year's selection.
 Time Magazine named Wu Xia one of the top ten films of 2012.
 In 2020, his drama Leap, about the Chinese women's volleyball Olympic team, represented Mainland China and showcased his ability to navigate various genres.

 In 2022, Chan launched the production company Changin' Pictures to create streaming content.

 Chan’s new film, She’s Got No Name (2024), marks his second time in official selection at the Cannes Film Festival after Dragon.

-Ongoing contributions

-Throughout his career, Chan has leveraged his Thai heritage to engage in Pan-Asian film initiatives.
-His recent endeavor seeks to collaborate with a broad spectrum of South Asian and Southeast Asian filmmakers.
-By forming solidarity with notable directors like Kabir Khan, Kiran Rao, and Banjong Pisanthanakun, Chan aims to foster cross-pollination with filmmakers across a wider range throughout the continent, contributing to the growth and diversity of the region's cinema.

-Chan's legacy is defined by his versatility, advocacy, and enduring impact on the Chinese-language film industry.
-His numerous accolades, including being the first director to win Best Director awards at the Hong Kong Film Awards, the Golden Horse Awards, and the China Golden Rooster Awards, underscore his remarkable talent and influential presence in the world of cinema.